 You should receive an annual summary of earnings from us showing your gross earnings and tax on schedular payments.

 Does tax have to be deducted from schedular payments you receive?

 Yes, unless you have:

 - an exemption certificate,

 - a 0% special tax rate certificate, or

 - the payments are made to your company and they're not payments being made under certain labour hire arrangements.

 Do you need to file a tax return?

 Yes.
-The tax you pay goes towards your final income tax bill.
-You need to file an annual income tax return detailing your gross income and allowable deductions.
-This enables you to work out the tax on your taxable income and will determine how much tax you need to pay or be refunded, if any.
+You need to file an annual income tax return detailing your gross (before tax) income, the tax already deducted from that income and any allowable deductions.
+This enables you to work out the total tax on your taxable income and will determine how much tax you need to pay or be refunded, if any.